dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 ```

 A finally-clause itself may also throw an exception, although typically that is not what is wanted.
+If the finally-clause does throw an exception, this will be the exception thrown by the try-statement, and the other exceptions
+thrown in try-block and/or catch-blocks will be "forgotten".

 There is one exception to the rule that the finally-clause runs, and that is if `System.exit(int)` is called before that.